Skip navigation

 Department: Geography and Environmental Sciences

-Jan De Rydt is a UKRI Future Leaders fellow at Northumbria University, where he conducts research in polar glaciology and oceanography.
-He is interested in physical processes that govern the flow of glaciers and ice caps, and their interactions with the climate system.
-He uses a combination of theory, measurements and computer models to simulate present-day and future changes of the Antarctic Ice Sheet, and understand its complex intereactions with the surrounding ocean.
-His work aims to reduce the uncertainty in sea level rise forecasts over the next decades to centuries.
+Jan De Rydt is a UKRI Future Leaders Fellow at Northumbria University, where he conducts research in polar glaciology and oceanography.
+He is interested in physical processes that govern the dynamics of glaciers and ice caps, and their interactions with the climate system.
+He uses a combination of theory, measurements and numerical models to simulate present-day and future changes of the Antarctic and Greenland ice sheets, and understand their complex intereactions with the surrounding ocean.
+His work aims to enable more robust forecasts of sea level rise over the next decades to centuries, and advance our understanding of the interactions between ice sheets and the global climate system.

 Biography